 Our parent tester, Catherine, was excited to try out the Ickle Bubba Eclipse from the moment it arrived.
 'It arrived in a pleasingly neat package, which left us wondering if a second box had been forgotten in delivery,' she says.
 'In fact, the seat and bassinet unit zip in and out of the same mainframe.
-This is an ingenious design.
-It means incredible space-saving when you're storing the seat unit whilst using the bassinet.
+This is an ingenious design, as it means incredible space-saving when you're storing the seat unit whilst using the bassinet.
 Huge bonus points there, since most baby paraphernalia tends to be bulky and tricky to store.'

 The Ickle Bubba Eclipse travel system is especially good if you have a preschooler as well as a baby.
 Our parent tester found the Eclipse helped make life with two little ones that bit easier.
 'Life with a newborn has been pretty hectic, especially as Iris has had colic.
-So being able to get out of the house fast has been paramount, and the Eclipse has helped with that,' she says.
+So being able to get out of the house fast has been paramount, and the Eclipse has really helped with that,' she says.

 The Bubba Board is a really handy feature if you have an older child.
-Especially one who doesn't need a pushchair full-time but might like to hitch a lift safely now and again.
+Especially one who doesn't need a pushchair full-time but who might still like to hitch a lift safely now and again.
 'It's astonishing that you can carry a child of up to 22kgs in the pram, plus an additional child of up to 20kg on the board,' says Catherine, our parent reviewer.

-'Not forgetting the weight in the pram basket which, by the way, is big enough to hold my satchel style nappy bag, an additional toddler snack bag and a bag of spare clothes/medicines etc. I've also got the raincover and a water bottle.
+'Not forgetting the weight in the pram basket which, by the way, is big enough to hold my satchel-style nappy bag, an additional toddler snack bag, and a bag of spare clothes/medicines etc. I've also got the rain cover and a water bottle.
 And we still have plenty of room for all those 'toddler treasures' - aka stones - that we collect on our adventures.'

 Comfort and features

 The Ickle Bubba Eclipse is 'well-worthy' of its listing as our pick of one of the best prams you can buy, according to our parent tester who put it through its paces.
-She didn't mince her words.
+And she didn't mince her words.
 'The design of the Eclipse is superb - it must have been designed by parents because the small things that can incite the most fury in a busy parent have simply been ironed out,' she says.
 'I managed to leave my house without my baby screaming for the first time.
 Needless to say, the whole family appreciates that.
 As I walked down the street pushing the pram it was like I could hear sweet music.'